yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/index.md

 url: "/get-started/with-tyk-on-premise"
 ---

-## What is Tyk On-Premise?
+## What is Tyk On-Premises?

-Tyk On-Premise is the way to install an entire Tyk solution in your own infrastructure, it enables you to have full control over every element of the Tyk stack as well as no external dependency on our cloud solution or infrastructure.
+Tyk On-Premises is the way to install an entire Tyk solution in your own infrastructure, it enables you to have full control over every element of the Tyk stack as well as no external dependency on our cloud solution or infrastructure.

-The full Tyk On-Premise system consists of:
+The full Tyk On-Premises system consists of:

 *   Tyk API Gateway: The API Gateway that proxies and manages your traffic.
 *   Tyk Dashboard: The management Dashboard and integration API for managing a cluster of Tyk Gateways, also shows analytics and features the Developer portal.